Blaenavon High Level railway station: History

 The line from Brynmawr to Blaenavon was originally built in 1866 by the Brynmawr and Blaenavon Railway and immediately leased to the London and North Western Railway to transport coal to the Midlands via the Heads of the Valleys line.
 The line was completed in the late eighteen sixties and the LNWR were operating passenger trains over the line by 1872.

 Eight years later it was extended to meet the Great Western Railway at Abersychan & Talywain.
 Here the line carried on down the valley through Pontypool Road Station to the coast at Newport.
 In 1922 the LNWR was grouped into the London, Midland and Scottish Railway.
 In later years the line saw a variety of GWR locomotives operating from pit to port, however the railway retained its LNWR infrastructure up until the very last days before its closure.

 The line was closed to passengers in 1941 due to the exigencies of the Second World War.
 Blaenavon shed closed in 1942 and eventually goods also ceased in 1954.
 The line was retained for wagon storage until 1953, and around 1960, a temporary siding was laid in connection with opencast workings on the Blorenge nearby.

-Not long after closure to passengers all the buildings on both the up and down platforms were eventually demolished by British Rail.
+Not long after closure to passengers all the buildings on both the up and down platforms were demolished by British Rail.
 All, except some vestigial remains of the up platform were swept away, post-war, when the area was later occupied by a concrete works.